Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 <code>Frequency (F)</code> refers to the total number of transactions a customer has made with the company.
 It represents how often a customer purchased a product/product from the company.
 It is calculated by counting the number of complete purchases a customer has made with the company.

-Monetary (M) refers to the sum of a customer's monies on the company's products.
+<code>Monetary (M)</code> refers to the sum of a customer's monies on the company's products.
 It is calculated by multiplying the number of products by the unit price of products.

 <a id="tools"></a>
 <h2>Tools Used</h2>